-1. Innovative and urban stormwater management designs and techniques may be considered for addressing stormwater treatment requirements, including but not limited to porous pavement, treatment inlet boxes with skimmers or traps, subsurface basins for infiltration or detention, prefabricated multi-chamber water quality devices, green roofs, stormwater treatment mitigation, etc. All stormwater management designs and techniques must be certified by a Florida professional engineer or other appropriate professional registered under Chapters 471 or 481 F.S. who is competent in the fields of hydrology, drainage, and flood control.
-The submittal must include a proposed maintenance schedule for each technique, identifying the timing of inspections and the maintenance activities that will be taken such as removing debris from inlet boxes, replacing filters, pumping out accumulated sediment, mechanical sweeping, etc.

-2. Up to six inches of flooding in the deepest portion of parking areas may be allowed and included as one means of meeting stormwater attenuation or floodplain compensation volume requirements.

-- 3. To minimize the amount of site fill and the associated impacts of such fill on existing native vegetation and trees, historical wet season water table levels may be controlled at lower elevations subject to the physical limitations of the receiving drainage system and compliance with the criteria for such set forth by the Southwest Florida Water Management District. - 4.
+- 1. Innovative and urban stormwater management designs and techniques may be considered for addressing stormwater treatment requirements, including but not limited to porous pavement, treatment inlet boxes with skimmers or traps, subsurface basins for infiltration or detention, prefabricated multi-chamber water quality devices, green roofs, stormwater treatment mitigation, etc. All stormwater management designs and techniques must be certified by a Florida registered professional engineer or landscape architect with stormwater management expertise.
+The engineer or landscape architect must submit a proposed maintenance schedule for each technique, identifying the timing of inspections and the maintenance activities that will be taken such as removing debris from inlet boxes, replacing filters, pumping out accumulated sediment, mechanical sweeping, etc. - 2.
+Up to six inches of flooding in the deepest portion of parking areas may be allowed and included as one means of meeting stormwater attenuation or floodplain compensation volume requirements. - 3.
+To minimize the amount of site fill and the associated impacts of such fill on existing native vegetation and trees, historical wet season water table levels may be controlled at lower elevations subject to the physical limitations of the receiving drainage system and compliance with the criteria for such set forth by the Southwest Florida Water Management District. - 4.
 Stormwater attenuation requirements may be waived for sites located between the city limits of the City of Sarasota and the City of Venice and within one mile of the east coast of bays or the intracoastal waterway provided that post-development conditions will not cause an adverse increase in flood stages off site.
 This consideration is granted provided the site provides stormwater treatment for 150 percent of the site and adequate downstream capacity exists for the proposed discharge rate when considered within the context of the total watershed discharge and its timing, subject to the requirements of the Florida Department of Transportation, if applicable.